Language of instruction:

 - apply methods of academic study of science subjects, such as the independent studying of a handbook, extraction of relevant questions, and problem solving.

 Ecological principles are studied from a handbook supported by a course reader.
 Relevant chapters are introduced in oral lectures.
-Specific subjects are studied in study groups under supervision of a lecturer.
-Field aspects of ecology are demonstrated by field practicals highlighting typical environmental characteristics of the Veluwezoom and Rhine valley near Wageningen.
-Participation in study groups and practicals is obligatory.
+Specific subjects are studied in intensive tutorials under supervision of a lecturer.
+Field aspects of ecology are demonstrated in field practicals highlighting typical environmental and landscape characteristics and nature management of the Veluwezoom and Rhine valley near Wageningen.
+Participation in intensive tutorials and the field practicals is obligatory.

 Multiple choice electronic.